 I don’t know about other folks who repurpose, but I stay on Craigslist.
 It’s where I find a few deals, especially when people are moving and do not want to take certain items with them.
 Note: I always think safe.
-My husband is a Police Officer so this comes pretty natural.
+My husband is a Police Officer so this comes pretty naturally.
 If my gut is telling me it doesn’t feel right, then I move on.
 I also schedule meetings in public places, and on the Husband’s days off so that he can go with me.
 Never go alone.
 Be smart, be safe!
+Here if my $40.00 Craigslist Dresser Makeover.

 I found this dresser for $40.00.
 I emailed the seller and asked if it was available, and to my surprise, it was!
 Dresser’s in great shape usually are not listed for very long.
 The Hubs went and fetched the dresser for me the next day.
 When he got it home and unloaded it, I was in total SHOCK!
-It was a DREXEL!
-Score!
-This was never mentioned in the advertisement.
+The brand was DREXEL, score!
 Drexel pieces are all wood and are very structurally made.
+It had a few dings, but nothing that couldn’t be repaired.

 I posted this beauty on my Facebook page advertising it was available for a custom paint job.
 The same day, a client purchased it to use in her baby boy’s nursery.
 She asked for a neutral color, but she also wanted the worn look.